 If you’re venturing into Digbeth then you may as well start off at The Old Crown.
-Birmingham’s oldest secular building, this 640-something year old pub with olde-world charm, and a great big beer garden.
-As tempting as the menu is, move practically next door to the two or three units and covered courtyard which make up Digbeth Dining Club.
-There’s a rotating guest list of some of the Midland’s best street food vendors, and it’s highly likely you’ll find something to please everyone.
+Birmingham’s oldest secular building, this 640-something year old pub has olde-world charm, and a great beer garden.
+As tempting as the menu is, it’s just a short walk under the railway arches to Digbeth Dining Club.
+There’s a rotating guest list of some of the Midland’s best street food vendors, so it’s highly likely you’ll find something to please everyone.
 Even the fussiest of eaters.
-Dishes are usually around £6-£8 each and there are three bars, including a specialist gin and cocktail bar hidden upstairs at Mama Roux’s.
-My personal DDC favourites are Buddha Belly, The English Indian and Kebab Cartel, with sugar cravings satisfied by The Bournville Waffle Company.
+Dishes are usually around £6-£8 each and there are plenty of bars and seating areas.
+My personal DDC favourites are Buddha Belly, Only Jerkin and Kebab Cartel.
+Sugar cravings can be satisfied by The Bournville Waffle Company or Urban Cheesecake.

 Birmingham’s iconic Custard Factory is just around the corner, with its distinctive street art and independent stores.
-If you’re after good beer sold by those in the know, pop into Clink, a great little bottle shop and bar for those passionate about their beer.
+If you’re after good beer sold by those in the know, pop into Roberto’s, a great little bottle shop and bar for those passionate about their beer.
 Or if you fancy watching a movie, check out Mockingbird, a bar/restaurant/cinema combo.
 There’s also Ghetto Golf, The Floodgate, Roxy Ball Room and Drop Shot if you’re after something a little more active.
 Digbrew is an ace taproom and pizzeria.
 Although if you’re after pizza, Baked In Brick is another excellent choice.

 For a great breakfast or brunch, make your way towards Ju Ju’s Cafe on Browning Street.
 Full English (meat or veggie)?
 Hash served in a skillet?
 Eggs Benedict?
 The ubiquitous Avocado Smash?
 You can find them all, and they’re all equally tasty.
 It’s a great canalside cafe and everyone – locals or newbies – get the same warm welcome.

 Back canalside, and you can walk down the Birmingham City Centre Path to the Mailbox.
 This is the former Royal Mail sorting office, now a entertainment and high-end retail complex.
 If you fancy a quick window shop at Harvey Nicks then this is your chance.
-There’s also numerous bars and restaurants here if the sun is over the yardarm and you fancy a quick drink – Gas Street Social is one of my favourites and a welcome break from some of the chains that have taken up residency here.
+There’s also numerous bars and restaurants here if the sun is over the yardarm and you fancy a quick drink.
+Gas Street Social is one of my favourites and a welcome break from some of the chains that have taken up residency here.

 If you’re lucky to arrive on one of Birmingham’s Hidden Spaces open weekends you may even be able to look inside the historic Curzon Street Station building – the oldest surviving railway terminal in the world – before it’s utilised as a hub for HS2.
 Make sure you pop into The Woodman for a quick drink, another beautiful Victorian building restored into a traditional real ale pub.

-It’s back into the heart of the Jewellery Quarter and its iconic clock for the Rose Villa Tavern, a traditional pub with beautiful stained glass windows and a red phone booth.
+It’s back into the heart of the Jewellery Quarter and its iconic clock for the Rose Villa Tavern.
+It’s a traditional pub with beautiful stained glass windows.
+And a red phone booth.
 More cocktail options and a good selection of beers available, as expected from one of the city’s Bitter ‘n’ Twisted venues.
 The Button Factory also has a rooftop terrace for soaking up the sunshine, and it’s just a short walk from here to my personal JQ favourite 1000 Trades.
 Independent, craft beer, natural wines, rotating kitchen pop-ups and a showcase for the city’s artists and tradespeople; you never get the same experience twice at this bar.
 And their Sunday Jazz Roasts are pretty special too if you get the opportunity to revisit.